Juan Manuel Valencia

-Juan Manuel Valencia Aponzá (born 20 June 1998) is a Colombian football midfielder.
+Juan Manuel Valencia Aponzá (born 20 June 1998) is a Colombian footballer who plays as a midfielder.

 Club career

-Valencia debuted for Cortuluá in the Categoría Primera A in 2016 from their youth academy, before transferring to Bologna in January 2017.
+Valencia debuted for Cortuluá in the Categoría Primera A in 2016 after coming through their youth academy, before transferring to Bologna in January 2017.

 On 12 July 2019, Valencia joined Cesena on loan until 30 June 2020.

 On 14 October 2020, he moved to Baltika Kaliningrad on loan.